pcarbo/kyoto/README.md

 various formats used by R/qtl and QTLRel.

 + [mapping.tools.R](R/mapping.tools.R) Functions for analyzing the
-QTL experiment data, and for computing marker-based estimates of pairwise relatedness.
+QTL experiment data, and for computing the marker-based estimates of pairwise relatedness.

 + [mvnpermute.R](R/mvnpermute.R) Function written by Mark Abney to